 Plants will suffer from Pi hunger if exposed to high CO2 levels for a long period of time.
 Adaptive metabolic pathways that may aid plants in adjusting to dietary Pi deficit.
 In plant cells, alternative pathways of cytosolic glycolysis, mitochondrial electron transport, and tonoplast H+ pumping support respiration and vacuolar pH maintenance under severe Pi deficiency by reducing dependence on adenylates and Pi, both of which become significantly depleted.
 Roots may excrete large amounts of organic acids produced by PEPC, malate dehydrogenase (MDH), and citrate synthase (CS) to enhance Pi availability by: (1) solubilizing calcium, iron, and aluminum phosphates (Met-Pi) to release mineral-bound Pi, and (2) improving the hydrolysis of organic P by secreted PAPs.
 Under Pi deprivation, vacuolar PAPs (PAP-V) are upregulated to recycle Pi from nonessential intracellular Pi monoesters.
 Likewise, secreted PAPs (PAP-S) scavenge Pi from extracellular Pi monoesters and nucleic acid fragments, enabling its uptake through PSI high-affinity Pi transporters in the plasma membrane (Plaxton and Tran., 2015).

 Elevated CO2 increased total P absorption by 84% in white lupin and 48% in canola, while reducing P uptake in non-citrate-exuding wheat by 24% and having no impact on citrate-exuding wheat.
-These effects were associated with increased root length in canola, increased phosphatase activity and organic P depletion in white lupin, and increased inorganic P availability in the rhizosphere of faba bean (Sullivan et al., 2020).
+These effects were associated with increased root length in canola, increased phosphatase activity and organic P depletion in white lupin and increased inorganic P availability in the rhizosphere of faba bean (Sullivan et al., 2020).
 Over three years, elevated CO2 (600 mmol mol⁻¹) increased grain mineral accumulations of P, Mn, K, Mg, Ca, Zn, and B in broomcorn millet by 23.87%-51.31% (Shi et al., 2022).
 Elevated CO2 (550 and 750 μmol/mol) increased N and P accumulations in maize at jointing (22.75% and 52.29%) and anthesis (25.37% and 44.69%), improved N and P translocation efficiencies, but reduced grain N concentration without significantly affecting P concentration in biomass fractions (Xie et al., 2018).

 5.1 INTERACTIVE EFFECTS OF PHOSPHOROUS AND ELEVATED [CO2]